wp-plugins/my-optional-modules/readme.txt

 *	a category list that uses the options from the exlude setup
 *	a media embedder with oEmbed fallback

-== To-Do ==
-= Development =
-Development of any new features past 9-RC will cease until all code is as clean and well documented/commented as I find humanly possible to accomplish.
-There is no determined time-table as to when MOM will pass on from the 8-RC-* series to the 9-RC-* series, nor is there any determined time-table as to how long further optimization of the 9-RC-* will take.

-= Documentation =
-As of right now, there is plugin documentation on the admin screen, but my hope is to, at some point, get better documentation put up on the web in an easier to digest format.
-Until then, the current documentation (as is) will have to do.

-= The 'Upgrade' Issue =
-This will not affect anybody who has performed a fresh installation after version 8-RC-1.3.

-The transition from 7 to 8, and then 8 to the 8-RC-* series, brought with it the need to upgrade several options in the database, as well as remove no longer used options.
-Coming in 9-RC-*, the upgrade functionality will no longer be present.

 == Installation ==
 = 3-step installation =
 1. Upload /my-optional-modules/ to your plguins folder.